-Robert Thurman holds the Jey Tsong Khapa Chair in Indo-Tibetan Buddhist Studies at Columbia University.
+Robert Thurman is an American Buddhist author and academic who has written, edited, and translated several books on Tibetan Buddhism.
+He was the Je Tsongkhapa Professor of Indo-Tibetan Buddhist Studies at Columbia University, before retiring in June 2019.
+He held the first endowed chair in Buddhist Studies in the West.
 After education at Philips Exeter and Harvard, he studied Tibet and Tibetan Buddhism for almost thirty years as a personal student of His Holiness the Dalai Lama.
 He has written both scholarly and popular books, and has lectured widely all over the world.
 As President of the American Institute for Buddhist Studies, he convened the First Inner Science Conference with His Holiness the Dalai Lama at Amherst College in 1984.
 He is also a founding trustee of Tibet House New York.

 Books, Courses & Podcasts